hatedabamboo/notes.hatedabamboo.me/docs/_posts/2023-12-24-servers-first-aid-kit.md

 It's not very informative, but it helps to understand if something's wrong.

+## Where can I see whether something went awry?

+Log was, is, and always will be the very best way to gather information about application and system health.

+Normal applications tend to store their logs in centralized place — `/var/log/` directory.
+This is the rule.
+If your application writes logs somewhere else, I suggest you to rethink your life.
+Several handy log files:

+- `/var/log/syslog` and `/var/log/kern.log` can show a lot of interesting stuff
+- `/var/log/auth.log` logs all log ins and log outs, a useful place to loog for dem hackers

+System-wide messages are provided by `dmesg` (with the emphasis on hardware notifications) and `journalctl -xe` (for systemd operated systems with the emphasys on running applications).

 ## What hardware this thing runs on?

 That's easy. `lshw` will show you so much information, you'd like to avoid